 Welcome to the voice area of the University of Alabama School of Music.
 Our faculty is made up of dedicated, experienced professionals who are committed to each singer’s individual development.

 Our students participate in a variety of ensembles, including the flourishing UA Opera Theatre and its training component along with an exciting array of choral opportunities.
 In recent years, the School of Music has had numerous nationally and internationally acclaimed artists visit our campus to give concerts and master classes.
 Some of our renowned guests have included Marilyn Horne, Benita Valente, Tatiana Troyanos, Samuel Ramey, William Warfield, Jerome Hines, Warren Jones, and Marvis Martin.
-Additional guests artists and lecturers include Thomas Bagwell, James Bobick, Kenneth Bozeman, Lynn Helding, Donald Miller, Natalia Rivera, and Laurie Rogers.
-In 2017-2018, the voice area will welcome Scott McCoy, Laurie Rogers, Caleb Harris, Christy Lee, William Hudson, and others.
+Additional guests artists and lecturers have included Thomas Bagwell, James Bobick, Kenneth Bozeman, Lynn Helding, Donald Miller, and Natalia Rivera.
+In 2017-2018, the voice area welcomed Scott McCoy, Laurie Rogers, Caleb Harris, Christy Lee, William Hudson, and others.

 Click HERE to see what current and former students say about the Voice program at Alabama!

 The School of Music offers undergraduate and graduate degrees in vocal performance.
 Follow the links to view information about admission and course requirements in the UA academic catalog.

 - Bachelor of Music (BM) in vocal performance

 - Master of Music (MM) in vocal performance

 - Doctor of Musical Arts (DMA) in vocal performance